Aquis Stock Exchange: suspension from trading

 Aquis Stock Exchange

-The following securities are suspended from trading on the Aquis Growth Market with effect from market open today 27 June 2025, pursuant to Aquis Growth Market Rule 5.1:
+The following securities are suspended from trading on the Aquis Growth Market with effect from market open today, 1 July 2025:

 Ordinary Shares